 Camp Kesem - For the Children Affected by their Families’ Cancer

-Generally, resources for those affected by cancer are specifically for those diagnosed with cancer.
+Generally, resources for those affected by cancer are specifically for those diagnosed with the cancer.
 But many times the families of those diagnosed are also struggling to cope, provide, and are scared for their loved ones and for what the future holds.
 Fortunately, there are resources and organizations providing support to the families of those affected by their loved one’s cancer.
 You can find many cancer related resources on our Cancer Support page, one of them being, Camp Kesem, a nationwide community, driven by passionate college student leaders, that supports children through and beyond their parent’s cancer.
 We had the pleasure of interviewing college student leaders and co-directors, Brodi Amos and Juliana Iverson from the Camp Kesem at University of Texas - Austin.

 What is Camp Kesem and what do they do?